luispardosuarez/luispardosuarez/README.md

 <br>

-🌱 I'm currently learning full stack development & cloud AWS through a top-notch bootcamp at Factoria F5. 👨‍🎓
+🌱 I've recently completed a top-notch bootcamp at Factoria F5, where I honed my skills in full stack development and AWS cloud technologies. 👨‍🎓

 👁️ Feel free to explore my repositories, and let's code our way through this fantastic adventure! 💻